k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/05_commonDB_sync_modes_and_flow.md

 ## Synchronization Modes

-Regardless of the synchronization type (background or on-demand), Fabric provides two different options for synchronizing Reference tables data.
+Regardless of the synchronization type (background or on-demand), Fabric provides two different options for synchronizing Reference tables data:
-- The update synchronization mode is used to modify rows within existing tables.
+- Update synchronization option which is used to modify rows within existing tables.
-- The snapshot synchronization mode is used when replacing entirely a reference table.
+- Snapshot synchronization option which is used to replace entirely a reference table.

 Both Update and Snapshot options can work in either one of the following modes:

 - Short Message mode: applied for transactions that contain less than 1000 rows.
 - Long Message mode : applied for transactions exceeding 1000 rows, in which case bulks of 1000 rows are created in Cassandra.

-For example, if an update consists of running 2500 insert commands, the 2500 inserts are divided into 3 bulks of 1000, 1000 and 500 each, then each 1000 command bulk is written to Cassandra.
+For example, if an update consists of running 2500 insert commands, the 2500 inserts are divided into 3 bulks of 1000, 1000 and 500 each, then each 1000 bulk is written to Cassandra.

 ### Update Mode
-This mode is by default, selected when any row update to the reference table is needed.
+This mode is by default, selected when a row update onto the reference table is required.
 In this mode, updates are performed as Create/Update/Delete SQL queries directly on the table itself.
 Each node executes this change locally on its local SQLite commonDB copy as a single logical transaction.
+A message to Kafka is then sent with the content of the update for all other nodes to execute.
+Note that if the update is over 1000 rows, Cassandra will also be involved as described later in this article.

 ### Snapshot Mode

-A snapshot will only be published once one of the following actions is triggered:
+The snapshot mode will only be used once one of the following actions is triggered:

 -	Manually, when requested by the user sending a delete request to a Reference Table without a ```where``` statement
 - When selecting the Truncate option in the [Truncate Before Sync]() property field in Fabric Studio (under the Table Properties panel).
 In most cases the full table synchronization is happening when the truncate mode is set from the studio.